 This is our most challenging programme, combining a complete MChem programme with a year of paid industrial research experience – an ideal combination if you wish to become a professional chemist and pursue a high-level research career in Chemistry after graduation.
-A one-year industrial placement will enhance your practical and intellectual skills and benefit you when you return for your final year - final degree performances are enchanced by a year in industry.
-In today's competitive job market, prior industrial experience is also highly sought-after by employers.
+A one-year industrial placement will enhance your practical and intellectual skills and benefit you when you return for your final year.
+In today’s competitive job market, prior industrial experience is also highly sought after by employers.

 All our programmes have a common chemistry core which provides a good measure of flexibility and choice for you during the first two years.
 This programme is identical to the first two years of the MChem Chemistry (F102) programme.
 Since students enter the Department with a wide range of experience in mathematics (which is essential for studying chemistry to a high level) we provide a flexible tiered maths for chemistry course allowing you to develop your skills at your own pace.